 It starts with this gem of a trail name.
 Broken Boyfriend?!
 I don’t think I like the sound of that!

 As it turns out North Broken Boyfriend isn’t all that bad.
 In the BV classification parlance it’s a blue/black trail and if I had been familiar with it, I believe it was completely rideable.
 Not being familiar, I ended up bobbling several of the features, miss-shifting and generally fumbling my way down the trail.
-Fun but not exactly stylish riding.
+Entertaining, but not exactly stylish riding.
 South Broken Boyfriend, on the other hand, is a black trail and there were some features on it that I don’t see how anyone rides, not without full body armor anyway.
 Definitely a few opportunities to become broken.
 I can’t speak to the boyfriend part.

 The Camp Elevation trail is the connector trail between the Whipple Trails on the north and the Midland Hill Trails on the south.
 It’s a fun, flowy trail with moderate technical features that seemed easy after Broken Boyfriend.
 Lot’s of grippy, smooth rock.